KellisLab/Mantis_SDK/README.md

-# SDK for Your Django API
+# SDK for Mantis API

 ## Overview
-This SDK provides a Python interface for interacting with your Django-based API.
+This SDK provides a Python interface for interacting with Mantis API.
 It simplifies the process of making requests to various endpoints, handling authentication, and parsing responses.

 ## Features
 - Fetch user emails by ID.